EARLY BIRD DISCOUNTS NOW ON!

 The one section of the expedition with a higher chance of being affected by bad weather is the crossing of Goat Pass.
 An additional guide is included for this crossing to help keep everyone safe.
 However, in the event of severe bad weather making the crossing impossible, an alternative hike will be undertaken.
 This will either be a climb up to the mountainous Temple Basin above Arthur’s Pass or a lower bush walk visiting Bealey Chasm and Punchbowl Falls.

-Groups of 5 or fewer adventurers will have 1 main guide for the whole trip, plus an additional guide for the crossing of Goat Pass on Day 4.
+Groups of five or fewer adventurers will have one main guide for the whole trip, plus an additional guide for the crossing of Goat Pass on Day 4.

-Groups of 6 or more adventures will have 2 main guides for the whole trip, plus an additional guide for the crossing of Goat Pass on Day 4.
+Groups of six or more adventurers will have two main guides for the whole trip, plus an additional guide for the crossing of Goat Pass on Day 4.

 Yes, you can leave your excess luggage at the accommodation in Christchurch or at your host's office in Christchurch.